Pseudotsuga davidiana C.E.Bertrand

 ] and are rather tender when they are young[

-Trees should be planted into their permanent positions when they are quite small, between 30 and 90cm in height.
+Trees are not very tolerant of root disturbance and should be planted into their permanent positions when they are quite small, preferably between 30 and 90cm in height.
 Larger trees will check badly and hardly put on any growth for several years.
 Planting out larger trees also badly affects root development and wind resistance[

 Plants do not produce seed in Britain[

-Wood - soft, light, resinous, close grained, easily worked.
-It is esteemed for building purposes, furniture and wood fibre[
+The wood is soft, light, resinous, close grained, easily worked.
+It is esteemed for building purposes, carpentry, furniture and wood fibre[

 Seed - sow in a sandy soil in a warm greenhouse in the spring[

 ].
 When they are large enough to handle, prick the seedlings out into individual pots and grow them on in the greenhouse for at least their first winter.
 Plant them out into their permanent positions in late spring or early summer, after the last expected frosts.
 Consider giving the plants some protection from winter cold for their first two winters outdoors.